 Wi-Fi Serial Protocol (HomeKit)

 • The following flowchart shows how the OTA firmware update works.

 After the module has sent all update packages, it will send the command 0x01 to query the product information.
 The MCU must reply with the new MCU firmware version number within one minute.
-The new version number should be consistent with that configured on the Tuya IoT Platform.
+The new version number should be consistent with that configured on the Tuya Developer Platform.

+Wi-Fi Serial Protocol (HomeKit)